Timeline of Hammerin' Hank's legendary career

 April 13, 1954: Aaron makes big league debut

-Bobby Thomson famously clubbed the “Shot Heard ‘Round the World” to win the 1951 NL pennant for the Giants, but his life took another famous turn three years later when he broke his ankle in Spring Training.
-That opened a spot for Aaron, who started in left field for the Milwaukee Braves’ ’54 season opener in Cincinnati.
+Bobby Thomson famously clubbed the “Shot Heard ’Round the World” to win the 1951 NL pennant for the Giants, but his life took another famous turn three years later when, as a member of the Braves, he broke his ankle in Spring Training.
+That opened a spot for Aaron, who started in left field for the Milwaukee’s ’54 season opener in Cincinnati.

 Aaron went 0-for-5 that afternoon, but within 10 days, he collected his first Major League hit and home run -- both coming off Cardinals right-hander Vic Raschi.
 A fractured ankle cut Aaron’s season short in early September, but he placed fourth in NL Rookie of the Year Award voting after batting .280 and knocking his first 13 homers.